-The applicant is proposing to construct a 3,494 square foot, 28 foot high, two story single family residence with attached two car garage, decks, alternative septic system, protective bulkhead with return walls, and 87 cubic yards of fill grading.
+The applicant is proposing to demolish a single family residence and construct a 3,810 square foot, 28 foot high, two story single with mezzanine single family residence, with an attached two car garage, decks, alternative septic system, protective bulkhead with return walls, and 1000 cubic yards of grading (500 cu. yds cut/500 cu. yds. fill).
 In addition, the project also includes an offer to dedicate a lateral public access easement over the southern beachfront portion of the lot, as measured from the dripline of the proposed deck to the mean high tide line.

-The project site is located on a vacant parcel of land, approximately 7,050 square feet in size, on Puerco Beach between Malibu Road and the Pacific Ocean.
+The project site is a 6,320 square foot parcel located on Puerco Beach between Malibu Road and the Pacific Ocean.
 The area surrounding the project site is characterized as a built-out portion of Malibu consisting of residential development.
-The site is a rectangular beachfront parcel with a slope gradient of approximately 1.7:1 (horizontal:vertical) and descends from Malibu Road to a narrow stretch of beach below.
-The construction of the proposed development will be consistent with the visual character of the surrounding area and will not result in any adverse effects to the visual guality of the Malibu Road or Puerco Beach areas.
+The site is a rectangular beachfront parcel with slope gradients that range from nearly horizontal at the beach to approximately 1:1 (horizontal:vertical) as the site ascends to Malibu Road.
+Construction of the proposed development will be consistent with the visual character of the surrounding area and will not result in additional adverse impacts to the visual quality of the surrounding area.

-The applicant has submitted evidence of review of the proposed project by the California State Lands Commission (CSLC), dated May 10, 2000, which indicates that the CSLC presently asserts no claims that the project is located on public tidelands, although the CSLC reserves the right to any future assertion of state ownership or public rights should circumstances change.
+The applicant has submitted evidence of review of the proposed project by the California State Lands Commission (CSLC), dated September 29, 2000, which indicates that the CSLC presently asserts no claims that the project is located on public tidelands, although the CSLC reserves the right to any future assertion of state ownership or public rights should circumstances change.